Saturday, July 11, 2015

 Heading North

 It felt good to be driving out through our front gates this morning.
-The past week has been quite busy preparing the 4wd and van.
+The past week has been quite busy preparing the 4WD and van.
 This is our first trip away with our 200 Series Landcruiser.
-Ros has been busy making dishes that we pack in the vans freezer.
-They are there just in case the weather turns nasty or we want an easy evening meal.
+Ros has been busy making dishes to pack in the van's freezer, just in case the weather turns nasty or we want an easy evening meal.

-Our original plan was to head west from Grafton and climb the Great Divide passing through Glen Innes, Inverell and Warilda.
-But with the chance of possible night temperatures dropping down below zero, we have decided to head north following the coast.
+Our original plan was to head west from Grafton and climb the Great Divide, passing through Glen Innes, Inverell, and Warialda.
+But with the chance of night temperatures dropping below zero, we have decided to head north along the coast.

-The museum is a real credit to the community and its easy to spend several hours looking through the memorabilia that dates back to the 1800's.
-The large table in the centre of the main area is made of Queensland golden maple and was presented to the Local Government Association of Queensland by the Premier of the time Joh Bjelke-Petersen in 1982.
-It was the meeting table in the cabinet room:
+The museum is a real asset to the community, and it’s easy to spend several hours exploring the memorabilia that dates back to the 1800s.
+The large table in the centre of the main area is made of Queensland golden maple and was presented to the Local Government Association of Queensland by the Premier at the time, Joh Bjelke-Petersen, in 1982.
+It was the meeting table in the cabinet room.

-This Landcruiser was the first ever 4wd to go to Fraser Island:
+This Land Cruiser was the first 4wd to visit Fraser Island.

-Just over half an hour after leaving camp we by-passed Maryborough as we continued north towards Childers.
-The town is situated on a rise overlooking the surrounding cane fields, and has many historic buildings and is classified as a National Trust town.
+Just over half an hour after leaving camp, we bypassed Maryborough as we headed north towards Childers.
+The town is situated on a rise overlooking the surrounding sugarcane fields and boasts many historic buildings, being classified as a National Trust town.

-North of Childers we came across an interesting sight with cattle having their feed supplemented with oranges and lemons.
+North of Childers, we encountered an unusual sight with cattle being fed oranges and lemons as supplements.

 No comments: